CambridgeStateMachines/bitcoin_math/README.md

 Bitcoin specific functions for processing entropy, generating mnemonic phrases, seeds, private keys (including two-way WIF format conversion), chain codes, public keys, and P2PKH addresses.

 If a user generates a private key that is not less than the value of the order of Secp256k1, the user will be prompted to rerun the private key generation step with a different entropy value.

+### /* ECDSA */
+Secp256k1 ECDSA signing and signature verification functions.
+The signing function requires the user to supply a private key and the hash of the relevant message in hex format.
+The verification function requires the user to supply the compressed public key corresponding to the private key used to sign the message, the hash of the relevant message, and the `r` and `s` components of the signature in hex format.

 ### /* MENU */
 Menu functions.